ahmedfolly/TheMealApp/README.md

 # TheMealApp
-An android app that use food API to display different categories of food The food api is https://www.themealdb.com/api.php.
+An android app that uses food API to display different categories of food The food api is https://www.themealdb.com/api.php.
 What I used in this project?